 Job Status

-You are a key and critical performer in a core business or role.
-As such, we are asking that you continue to perform as you have in the past and protect our commercial interests and shareholder value.
+As you know the company has been conducting an extensive business review and is now undergoing a significant restructuring.
+This discussion is to I’m calling to let you know that at this time you have been identified as a key and critical performer in a core [business] [function].
+As such, there will be no change in your role.
+We are asking that you continue to perform as you have in the past and do what you can in this difficult environment to help rebuild Enron.

 What Do I Get?

-For your continued support and performance in these uncertain times, you will receive the following:
+We recognize that these are uncertain times.
+Accordingly, the company has created a program to retain and incentivize key employees.
+Under this program, you will receive the following:

-a full measure of bonus consideration in February 2002;
+a full measure of the bonus consideration in February 2002;

-a retention program compromised of ? (cash) (potential equity) (other) ;and
+a retention program compromised of cash payments ? (cash) (potential (other) ;and

-in the unlikely event that you do not remain a contributor in a core business through the transition, you will receive a severance package calculated under the terms of the Enron Corp Severance Plan in effect December 1, 2001.
+in the unlikely event that you do not remain a contributor in a core business through the [Dynegy merger] transition, you will receive a severance package calculated under the terms of the Enron Corp Severance Pay Plan in effect. as of December 1, 2001.
+(NEED TO CONFIRM – concerned about fraud in the inducement)

 Actions On A Go Forward Basis

-Please collaborate with your teams to ensure that you are on target to meet your Q4/Q1 goals.
-There are lot challenges ahead of us that can only be met through a well-orchestrated team effort.
-This is an incredibly difficult time for all of us, therefore, it is important that we do our very best to stay focused on meeting our goals and the work that we are charged with.
-We are counting on you to make this transition as smooth as possible.
+Please work with your supervisor to ensure that you [and your team] are on target to meet your Q4/Q1 goals.
+This is obviously a challenging time for all of us, and it is more important than ever that we all pull together and stay focused on our work.

-We have begun the process of notifying many of your co-workers that their positions have been eliminated.
-As a result, there may be significant unrest and disruption in the workplace.
-The work environment will be stressful over the next couple of weeks; we encourage you to keep us informed on how you are doing and utilize the resource available to you.
+We have begun the process of notifying people about termination of their employment.
+Some employees will learn that their positions have been eliminated.
+We are making every effort to notify people quickly and to treat them as well fairly as we can under the circumstances.
+Nonetheless, there may be some unrest and dislocation in the workplace over the next couple of weeks.
+We know things like this affect not only the people who are laid off but also those who stay on.
+We encourage you to keep us informed on how you are doing and to utilize the resources available to you.
 Should you have any questions or concerns regarding those resources, please contact your HR representative or direct supervisor.
-We continue to rely on your professionalism to meet the challenges of the coming weeks.
+We are relying on you and your professionalism to help meet the challenges of the coming weeks.

 Q&As